randa-mu/dcipher-ceremonies/runbooks/run-ceremony-leader.md

   --id $ID \                                   # replace with your assigned ID --listen-address "/ip4/0.0.0.0/tcp/7777" \ # replace with your chosen multiaddr --timeout "48h" \
-  --priv-out keyshare.priv \                 # replace this with somewhere you can store your shared keys --pub-out keyshare.pub                     # replace this with somewhere you can store your shared keys
+  --priv-out keyshare.priv \                 # replace this with somewhere you can store your private key --pub-out keyshare.pub  \                  # replace this with somewhere you can store your shared keys --transcript-out transcript.json           # replace this with somewhere you can store the DKG transcript
 ```

 > [!WARNING]